haydenhigg/Vitesse/README.md

 };

 /*
-StaticServer takes 3 optional arguments: Routes routes (to override the static file response, int parentDirectories (to specify how many directories above the current one to start searching for files), and string anchor (default is "index.html"; the file that will be served at "/").
+StaticServer takes 3 optional arguments: Routes routes (to override the static file response), int parentDirectories (to specify how many directories above the current one to start searching for files), and string anchor (default is "index.html"; the file that will be served at "/").
 If a route is not specified in routes, then the file that is specified will be served, and if it doesn't exist then the callback will return a 404.
 */
 server.StaticServer(routes: routes, parentDirectories: 1, anchor: "someDefaultFile.html");